gustavocgsoares/easycommerce/README.md

 #### Developping
-On a dev environment run (inside the project's root folder): run the docker-compose inside Visual Studio 2018
+On a dev environment run (inside the project's root folder): set the docker-compose as Startup Project inside Visual Studio 2018 Press F5
-Press F5
 Open the link http://localhost:81 to test